Google with the ability to find switched off phones

 With the Find My Device network, users will be able to locate their Android phones and tablets, even when they are offline, by calling them or viewing their location on a map.
 Google's previous Find My Device service required lost phones to be connected to the Internet in order to be found.

-Starting in May, Android users will be able to search for everyday items like keys or a wallet.
-Google has integrated Bluetooth tracking tags from Chipolo and Pebblebee into its Find My Device app.
-These tags will be made specifically for the Find My Device network and will be "compatible with alerts about unknown tracking devices on Android and iOS to protect users from unwanted tracking," according to Google.
-Users can expect compatible brands from Motorola, Jio and Eufy later this year.
-Apple and Google announced last year that they would work together to lead an industry-wide initiative to warn users about unwanted tracking from Bluetooth devices.
+Android users will be able to locate everyday items like keys and wallets starting in May.
+Google has included Bluetooth tracking tags from Chipolo and Pebblebee in the Find My Device app.
+The tags will be built specifically for the Find My Device network and will be “compatible with alerts about unknown tracking devices on Android and iOS to help protect users from unwanted tracking,” Google says.
+Users can expect compatible tags from Motorola, Jio, and Eufy later this year.
+Apple and Google announced last year that they would work together to lead an industry-wide initiative to alert users to unwanted tracking from Bluetooth devices.

 The new Find My Device network also connects to Nest smart home gadgets and shows the proximity of a lost device to Nest home devices.